-Rami Madani is the Director of Teaching and Learning at the International School of Kuala Lumpur, Malaysia.
+Rami Madani is the Director of Learning at the International School of Kuala Lumpur, Malaysia.
 Prior to that he worked in international schools in Yemen, Zambia, and India, serving students and faculty at all school levels.
 He has taught subjects ranging from Mathematics to Music to Theory of Knowledge.
 He served as a secondary school principal, dean of students, and department head in various international schools.
 Rami has designed a variety of professional development and training programs for teachers.
 In addition, he is an IB Diploma consultant and is passionate about aligning a school's systems with its mission, and ensuring that teaching and learning is the focus of what schools do.
 Rami presents at conferences and works with schools on areas related to curriculum, assessment and instruction.
 His primary focus is on nurturing minds, empowering educators, refining systems and tools to support student growth.

 Who Should Attend: